LibraryOfCongress/coding-standards/README.md

 # Code Style Guide

-This is a common baseline for coding standards suitable for all LC projects and is intended to avoid picking sides in opinionated issus where many projects will reasonably disagree.
+This is a common baseline for coding standards suitable for all LC projects and is intended to avoid policies where many projects will reasonably disagree based on different needs and environments.

 ## Philosophy